 Companies will bid on a number of terms they want to appear in the search for, with the aim that they will appear at, or near, the top.
 Every time someone views the page, the company will pay a fee.

-Although this is a potentially costly advertising strategy for businesses, the rewards can be plentiful making it all worth it.
+Although this is a potentially costly advertising strategy for businesses, the rewards can be plentiful.
 PPC can be complicated to navigate which is why companies call in the use of specialists.

 A Media Planner will work with clients in order to decide which forms of advertising they will benefit most from.
 This could be press, radio advertising, TV ads, physical advertising and digital advertising.